supperchong/algorithm/README.md

 ## Test in the file

-The code contains default testcase.
+The code contains default testcase from question preview.

-Click the test codelens hover in the vscode to run the test in **local**.
+By clicking the test codelens hover in the vscode to run the test in local.

-You can add customized testcase like `// @test(param)=result`
+You can add customized testcase in the code like `// @test(param)=result`.
 ![test](./images/test.png)

 ## Debug

-You can just set a breakpoint at the testcase line and set breakpoint for the code.
+You only need to set breakpoints on the testcase line and set breakpoints for the code.

-:tada: Then enjoying debug.
+:tada: Then enjoy debugging!

 ![debug](./images/debug.png)